 Instead of playing email tag all day, you can also stay connected with your prospects, customers, and clients by using other (often more effective) communication channels:

-RingCentral’s cloud-based business phone system lets you make and receive secure calls using your carrier minutes, Wi-Fi network, or cellular data across all your devices.
-The system also includes conferencing, business SMS, and online fax functionality:
+RingCentral’s cloud-based business phone system lets you make and receive secure calls from your business number, wherever you are.
+As part of a unified communications platform, the system also comes with conference calling, business SMS, and online fax functionality:

 2. Video meetings